 Imagine the same login scenario but paired with the Transmit Security passwordless authentication service.
 Your customers can use a fingerprint or facial biometric to achieve strong MFA in a single step.
 Voila, they’re in!
 A biometric plus a matching private-public key pair prove who they are with multiple factors.
 Most importantly, passwords, your greatest security risk and cause of lost revenue, are gone.

 No need for an alternative device, OTP or authenticator app with long waits and stealable, guessable passwords.
 Since the biometric information remains stored on the user’s device, and the FIDO2-certified solutions use cryptographic key pair, outsiders are unable to penetrate and retrieve any of their information, eliminating fraud, phishing, and credential reuse.

 Transmit Security’s partnership with Microsoft gives companies using Azure AD B2C the gold standard customer authentication experience across all devices and channels.
 With passwordless authentication seamlessly integrated with Azure AD B2C, you’ll minimize friction and maximize security.

-For a simple step-by-step guide on how to configure passwordless authentication with Azure Active Directory B2C (Azure AD B2C) visit Microsoft’s Gallery.
+For a simple step-by-step guide on how to configure passwordless authentication with Azure AD B2C, visit Microsoft’s Gallery or view our technical brief.
 The Transmit Security passwordless authentication service ensures a smooth sign-in experience for all customers across every device and channel.
 You’ll prevent fraud and all types of credential theft — from phishing, smishing and credential stuffing to man-in-the-middle attacks.
 By removing passwords completely, your greatest security risk is gone.